yurynix/mini-sled-exercise/README.md

 * To build and run the docker container, follow README.md in the `remote-machine` directory.

+## Tips
+* Take the time to get a little familiaraty with [node.js](https://nodejs.dev/learn), [promises](https://nodejs.dev/learn/understanding-javascript-promises) and [async / await](https://nodejs.dev/learn/modern-asynchronous-javascript-with-async-and-await)
+* Create a simple nodejs app and test it with [jest test runner](https://jestjs.io/docs/en/getting-started)
+* Don't start writing any code for the task before you've checked the linked resources, they're here to help you on your quest.

 # Before Submitting
 * Make sure to use clean code.
 (References: [Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), [Code Complete](https://www.amazon.com/Code-Complete-Practical-Handbook-Construction/dp/0735619670/) ).
 Make use of tools that will help you with standard [formatting](https://prettier.io/) an [linting](https://eslint.org/).
 * You will be required to explain your implementation, make sure you understand all of your code.